ontolex/morph/index.md

 </aside>

 In the above example, the source string `^(.*)en$` captures the stem of the verb, which is then used in the target string `ge\1t` to form the perfect tense of the verb.
-The `ge` prefix is added to the stem, and the `t` suffix is added to indicate the perfect tense such as *gemacht* "done" from *machen* "to do".
+The `ge` prefix is added to the stem, and the `t` suffix is added to indicate the perfect tense, such as *gemacht* "done" from *machen* "to do".

 <!--<div class="note">
 TO DISCUSS: RDF 1.1 recommends NFC normalization for all entities.